 At Strut Health we carry Finasteride in its FDA-approved oral tablet form, as well as a compounded Finasteride topical formula.

 The Finasteride topical formula may be a good option for men who hate taking oral medications, or could not tolerate the oral Finasteride tablets.
 We can also combine the topical Finasteride with Minoxidil to target different aspects of hair loss and help improve overall outcomes.

-If you want to see if topical or oral Finasteride treatment is right for your hair loss, you can have a free online telemedicine visit with our U.S. licensed doctors today.
+If you want to see if topical or oral Finasteride treatment is right for your hair loss, you can have a free online questionnaire-based telemedicine visit with our U.S. licensed doctors today.